tjd1234/cmpt225fall2023/lecture_notes/week3/Analysis_notes.md

 the outer loop, and so the total number of executions of the inner loop is
 $n \cdot n = n^2$.

-A useful fact to remember is that the sum of the numbers from 1 to $n$ is a quadratic function:
+A useful fact to remember is that the sum of the numbers from 1 to $n$ is
+quadratic:

 $$
 1 + 2 + 3 + \ldots + n = \frac{n(n+1)}{2}